 In reality it isn't necessary to possess a gun to inflict mass casualties, mayhem and death on a population.
 The Aurora shooter had rigged his apartment with explosives powerful enough to destroy the building, so it is clear that had James Holmes not had access to firearms, he could have prepared a backpack bomb and detonated it in the movie theater, probably with far more casualties.
 My son is a Marine, and as part of their work-ups for deployment to Afghanistan, they had a course on Improvised Explosive Devices (IEDs).
 He said that while the Taliban have largely unsophisticated supplies at their disposal, their cunning and unbridled desire to inflict harm on US military personnel drives them to a level of extreme proficiency in the manufacture of IEDs, many of amazing complexity and lethality in spite of using largely low-tech components and resources.
 Clearly what motivates them is not the IED, but the desire to commit murder.
-The same is true with the Afghan police and army trainees: at the time of this writing, 39 coalition troops have died at the hands of their Afghan police or army counterparts this year alone.
-If these Afhanis had not been armed, these 39 men would still be alive today.
-Is it necessary to have these Afghani counterparts armed with live ammunition in the presence of their trainers, especially on bases?
+At the time of this writing, 39 American troops have died at the hands of their Afghan military and police counterparts who were intent upon murdering them.

-In fact, if we are actually serious about protecting American lives, and given that we are in Afghanistan to destroy the Taliban, why aren't we unilaterally disarming all Afghanis', since any armed Afghani could potentially be the source of destruction and mayhem on our troops, and by extension, America?
-I'll tell you why: because we don't want to offend the Afghan people, nor trample on their sovereign rights (not to mention there would be an absolute bloodbath in the wake of the resistance put up by the Afghanis.)
+In fact, if we are actually serious about protecting American lives, and given that we are in Afghanistan to destroy the Taliban, why aren't we unilaterally disarming all Afghans, since any armed Afghan could potentially be the source of destruction and mayhem on our troops, and by extension, America?
+Because we don't want to offend the Afghan people, nor trample on their sovereign rights (not to mention there would be absolute mayhem in the wake of the resistance by Afghan nationals.)

 To be fair, gun control in America would probably never occur in such an outright manner, but would be incremental in nature.
 All the gun control proponents need is a foot in the door, a Trojan horse, and from there, the rest is easy.
 We have seen it time and time again with government regulations and entitlement programs.
 The slow strangulation of liberty by dribs and drabs.
 Who would have thought even 10 years ago that shouts of 'keep the government out of my bedroom' (abortion and homosexual rights proponents) could be turned into demands that the government provide supplies (and remedies) for the activities that take place in that very same bedroom?

 But I digress.
 Let's just back up the noodle train and actually look at some statistics.
 (Sigh.
 They are SO pesky.)
 Below is a dataset from 2008 for the following categories: accidental death by firearm, homicide by firearm, suicide by firearm, traffic fatalities, death by unintentional poisonings, death by unintentional fall, and death by abortion.
-(Why 2008 you ask?
-Because I didn't choose to spend any more time scouring the internet for more recent sets).
+(The most recent data set I could locate).

 Here is how the data works out: